 Awilda Sterling-Duprey

-Artist 1947, Puerto Rico, lives and works in San Juan, Puerto Rico
+Artist 1947, Puerto Rico; based in San Juan

 Experimental, independent, and multidisciplinary artist living and working in San Juan, Puerto Rico.
 Her work explores identity, gender, diaspora, language, and migration, challenging conventional notions of cultural, national, and gender boundaries.
 Sterling-Duprey interweaves the marginalities of self-representation and resistance, confronting the silencing and invisibility of Afro-Caribbean women.
 Drawing from a multidisciplinary practice and Yoruba-Caribbean traditions, she transgresses the limits between drawing, painting, and performance through a decolonial approach that questions and redefines Puerto Rican artistic traditions.